quadsurf/react-curriculum/01-introduction-to-react.md

 </script>
 ```

 Component classes can also define custom **event handlers**.
 Event handlers respond to events that are fired due to a user interacting with a DOM element.
 To respond to events fired from a `ReactElement`, simply assign an event handler (e.g. `this.handleChange`) to a camelcase event (e.g. `onChange`) in its `props` object.
-Then any time a user changes the element, the event is triggered and the event handler is invoked.
+Then, any time a user changes the element, the event is triggered and the event handler is invoked.

-Here's an official list of the [supported events](https://facebook.github.io/react/docs/events.html#supported-events) in React.
+**NOTE:** Here's an official list of the [supported events](https://facebook.github.io/react/docs/events.html#supported-events) in React.

 When an event handler is invoked by React, an `event` object is passed in as the first argument.
 The `event` object contains all the relevant information about the event that was just fired.
 Because of one-way data binding, it's up to you to determine how to handle the event.